Innovative Approach to Treat Diseases with High Unmet Needs

 Disease Focus

-Gastroparesis (GP) is a serious disease affecting stomach nerves and muscles resulting in stomach paralysis and the delayed stomach emptying of foods.
+Gastroparesis (GP) is a serious disease affecting stomach nerves and muscles resulting in stomach paralysis and delayed stomach emptying of foods.
 Disease symptoms include nausea, vomiting, abdominal pain, stomach fullness, early satiety, and bloating.
-It is a chronic, often poorly managed condition where all approved drugs treat only symptoms of the disease.
+It is a chronic, often poorly managed condition with all approved drugs treating only symptoms of the disease.
 GP afflicts approximately 600,000 US patients with a high hospitalization rate.
-Over 75% of patients classify the disease as severe or very severe and 65% of patients are dissatisfied with current treatments.
+Over 75% of patients classify the disease as severe or very severe and 65% of patients are dissatisfied with current symptomatic treatments.

 We're here to answer any questions.